1/ Will It Suit You?

 9/ What Conditions are Attached to Guarantees?

-Normally with a summerhouse, garden shed or garden workshop there will be a standard warranty of at least 12 months, however, you will find some web companies offering 10 year warranties, which sound great.
-Peace of mind included - that's got to be good.
-But like most things 'if it sounds too good to be true then it usually is'.
-And it's in the detail where these 10 years warranties fall down.
+Normally with garden buildings there will be a standard warranty of at least 12 months, however, you will find some web companies offering 10-year warranties, which sound great.
+Peace of mind included – that’s got to be good.
+But like most things ‘if it sounds too good to be true then it usually is’.
+And it’s in the detail where these 10 years warranties fall down.
 You will find that you have to treat your new building every year being the main condition.
-Any garden building treated every year will last more of less indefinitely so treat these 10 years warranties with a 'pinch of salt'.
-And where will you find these conditions on their web sites - your guess is as good as mine because they don't want you to see them?
+Any garden building treated every year will last more or less indefinitely so treat these 10 years warranties with a ‘pinch of salt’.
+And where will you find these conditions on their websites – your guess is as good as mine because they don’t want you to see them?

 10/ Are The Buildings Made in the UK or Stockpiled?

-When garden sheds, summer houses or timber workshops are made in the UK for each customer the quality can be controlled but if they are shipped in from abroad or stockpiled in open yards then they could be damaged when being moved about.
-This may keep the price a little lower but surely it's good to know the building has been made for YOU and will arrive in perfect condition.
+When wooden building are made in the UK for each customer the quality can be controlled but if they are shipped in from abroad or stockpiled in open yards then they could be damaged when being moved about.
+This may keep the price a little lower but surely it’s good to know the building has been made for YOU and will arrive in perfect condition.

 11/ Conclusion and Advice?

-It can be quite exciting to buy a new garden shed, a summer house to share with your family or a timber workshop for you hobby, however, its important to ask questions beforehand.
-By using this guide you can ask the right questions and, by doing so, are likely to be happy with your new building and not to be regretting it and thinking - why did I not check.
+It can be quite exciting to buy a new garden house, potting shed to share with your family or a timber workshop for your hobby, however, it’s important to ask questions beforehand.
+By using this guide you can ask the right questions and, by doing so, are likely to be happy with your new building and not to be regretting it and thinking – why did I not check.